hashicorp/terraform-provider-aws/website/docs/r/mediaconnect_flow.html.markdown

 ### Media Stream Attributes

 * `fmtp` - (Optional) The settings that you want to use to define the media stream.
 See [Fmtp](#fmtp) for more details.
-* `lang` - (Optional} The audio language, in a format that is recognized by the receiver.
+* `lang` - (Optional) The audio language, in a format that is recognized by the receiver.

 ### Fmtp